owl4ce/dotfiles/README.md

 **Now, the UI kits and functionality.
 It's required.**

-URxvt is a highly recommended terminal emulator by default.
+URxvt is highly recommended terminal emulator by default.
 Picom is optional, but recommended.

 > **AUR**
 > `rxvt-unicode-truecolor-wide-glyphs`